jassimran/Machine-Learning/Randomized Optimization/readme.md

 function takes two inputs: (1) a bitstring of length N which represents the size of the input vector; (2) the size of the basin of attraction T of local maxima’s.

-##ANALYSIS:
+## ANALYSIS:
 These different problems highlight advantages of GAs, SA, and MIMIC.
-First three algorithms werew used to find good weights for a neural network.
+First three algorithms were used to find good weights for a neural network.

-##TOOLS USED
+## TOOLS USED
 I used Abagail for my analysis because it had mostly what was needed to complete this assignment.
 I started my debugger and ran all experiments to understand how it works.
 I modified the test files to perform different experiments.
 Graphs were drawn using Plotly.